-Steve Kerr is 'suffering,' leaving his return to the bench in question
+Warriors coach Steve Kerr will miss Game 4

 “He’s obviously going through a lot physically,” Curry said at the podium after the game.
 “And that’s first and foremost for him to take care of himself, make sure he’s on the road to recovery and feeling like himself.”

-Brown told media that while the team is concerned about Kerr’s health, General Manager Bob Myer’s communication with the team about Kerr has “put everybody’s ease, at least for the time being.”
+Brown told media that while the team is concerned about Kerr’s health, Warriors general manager Bob Myer’s communication with the team about Kerr has “put everybody’s ease, at least for the time being.”

 “Obviously we have good guys who care a lot about not just Steve, but everybody else and each other especially,” Brown said.
-“I think if it was a younger group and the communication wasn’t as open as it is right now, maybe there would be some (more) concern.”
+“I think if it was a younger group and the communication wasn’t as open as it is right now, maybe there would be some [more] concern.”

-The Warriors will go for a sweep of the Blazers on Monday at 10:30 ET in Portland.
-It’s unclear whether Kerr will be on the sideline for Game 4.
+The Warriors will go for a sweep of the Blazers on Monday at 10:30 p.m.
+ET in Portland.